nfzd/sia/README.md

 sia depends on [icalendar](https://pypi.python.org/pypi/icalendar).
 For installation, see their page.

-Currently, sia is configured via text files in the program directory.
-A __timezone__ file contains the name of the local timezone.
-A file named __urls__ can contain one url per line, from where the remote icals are retrieved.
-A file named __filters__ contains custom filters.
-If sia finds a match of one on the filters on an event summary, the event is discarded.
+sia is configured via text files in the ~/.sia/ directory.
+These files are:
+- __urls__ : on remote ical location per line
+- __filters__ : if an event summary matches on of the lines, it is not displayed

 For more on usage, try --help.